 3. All dates regarding campaign treasurer's reports (CTRs) contributions and expenditures are for the 2000 calendar year unless stated otherwise.
-In addition, where the acronym "PAC" or the phrase "political committee" is used, the entity is actually a CCE.
+In addition, numerous acronyms are used in this statement of findings, and they are listed below.
+In all cases where the acronym "PAC" or the phrase "political committee" is used, the entity is actually a CCE.